On this page:

-There were no cases of measles reported to IDPH in 2018.
-Two cases of measles have been confirmed in Iowa in 2019.
-Prior to this year, the last case in Iowa was in 2011.
+In 2021, there were no cases of measles reported in Iowa.
+Two cases of measles were confirmed in Iowa in 2019.
+Prior to this, the last case in Iowa was in 2011.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.